U.S. privacy group the

 In August an anonymous Californian woman

-challenging a subpoena asking her ISP to hand over her identity.
+filed a motion challenging a subpoena asking her ISP to hand over her identity.
 The case, referred to as the “Jane Doe” motion, was the first time an individual has struck back against the subpoena campaign.

 With criticism of the music industry’s latest legal tactics increasing, reports surfaced last week that the RIAA would be offering an amnesty program for individual file traders.